Balance & Dizziness

 Balance and vestibular rehabilitation is the use of exercise to improve the function, utilization, and communication of your inner ear, your vision, and your somatosensory system to help decrease dizziness and/or improve balance.

-Vestibular rehabilitation can help improve balance, unsteadiness, dizziness, motion sickness, light-headedness, vertigo, anxiety with falling, visual sensitivity, vestibular migraines.
+Vestibular rehabilitation can help improve balance, unsteadiness, dizziness, motion sickness, light-headedness, vertigo, anxiety with falling, visual sensitivity, and vestibular migraines.

-Fyzical Therapy and Balance centers uses unique technology to determine the quality and utilization of all 3 components of your peripheral balance.
+Fyzical Therapy and Balance Centers use unique technology to determine the quality and utilization of all 3 components of your peripheral balance.
 Dizziness and unsteadiness symptoms can be similar from one patient to the next despite very different underlying causes.
 Knowing that information allows a specific and individualized treatment plan to be implemented which gets patients better, faster.
-We also use a railing system to help safely harness patients in so that they can safely challenge their balance, in a variety of ways, without the fear of falls which helps people get better, faster.
+We also use a railing system to help safely harness patients so that they can safely challenge their balance, in a variety of ways, without the fear of falls which helps people get better, faster.